antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

     --batch-norm --loss-beta 0.2 --loss-capacity 0.1
 ```

-The command above:
+This command:

-* Downloads the CATS dataset from https://zenodo.org/records/8338435/files/data.csv
+* Downloads the CATS dataset from https://zenodo.org/records/8338435/files/data.csv (if it has not been downloaded yet)
 * Creates `AnomalyDetectionDataset` class with dataset data taken from the downloaded CSV
 * Creates `PyTorchAnomalyDetectionVAE` model wrapper encapsulating VAE model, providing necessary methods for input preprocessing, output postprocessing, model training and more
 * Trains the model using given batch size, learning rate, number of epochs and other exposed training parameters for the model